arnolanglade/arnolanglade.github.io/site/collections/_posts/2023-11-14-open-close-principle.md

 tags: [oop]
 ---

-In this blog post, I would like to talk about the open-closed principle.
+Have you missed my last blog post about the [pitfalls of inheritance](/oop-inheritance-pitfalls.html)?
+I explain how it could be a bad idea to use it too much.
+Applying composition prevents this problem; it is better to work with small classes to easily assemble.
+In this blog post, I will talk about the open-closed principle.
+This principle facilitates composition and helps avoid relying too much on inheritance.

 This principle is one of the SOLID principles, and I think it is super important because it allows you to write more flexible code.
 I wanted to explain it because its definition is quite simple, but it is not necessarily easy to grasp.

 > The open closed principle states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"; that is, such an entity can allow its behaviour to be extended without modifying its source code.
 >